Schiiss/blog/_posts/2025-12-15-the-pain-of-managing-datalakes.md

   - For files: Allows running the file as a program or script.
   - For directories: Allows entering or accessing subdirectories within the directory.

-> **Note:** Given the amount of [permission Unity Catalog exposes](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/privileges), it becomes very clear that RWX permissions are incredibly limited.
+> **Note:** Given the amount of [permissions Unity Catalog exposes](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/privileges), it becomes very clear that RWX permissions are incredibly limited.

 ---